sarahxy/webexploration_sp15/Week 2 - JavaScript Intro/README.md

 a;                      // '42'
 b;                      // 42
+a == b;                 // 'true' (will convert until it finds a statement where it's true otherwise false)

 // Implicit
 var c = a * 1;
-a;                      // what do you think? b;                      // ???
+a;                      // what do you think? (will actually calculate the number) b;                      // ???
 ```